Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Introduction

-The stable cohomology groups in the special cases where either $p=0$ or $q=0$ have been computed by Randal-Williams \cite{RW18}, using geometric methods, and by Djament and Vespa \cite{DjamentVespa} using functor homology methods.
-In the general case, they have also been studied by Djament in \cite{DjamentHodge}, where he gave a conjectural description.
-The main result of this paper confirms the conjecture of Djament, by pushing the geometric methods of Randal-Williams a bit further.
+The stable cohomology with the coefficients $K^{p,q}(n)$, for general $p,q\ge 0$, has also been studied by Djament, who gave a conjectural description of the stable cohomology groups \cite[Théorème 7.4]{DjamentHodge}.
+The main result of this paper confirms the conjecture of Djament, essentially by pushing the methods of Randal-Williams a bit further.